 4. Ground four.
 The seed produced plants and fruit, some more than others did.

-I don't know.
+The question is, can Ground three backslide all the way and lose its’ salvation?
+I don’t know.
 Look at Lot.
 It is too dangerous to play around.
-Would you like to go into Heaven like Lot?
-Jesus might say, "You know son/daughter, I suffered on the Cross and in Hell in order to set you free from the World, the Whore, the Harlot.
+Would you like to go into Heaven like Lot.
+Jesus might say, “You know son/daughter, I suffered on the Cross and in Hell in order to set you free from the World, the Whore, the Harlot.
 The Prince of the Harlot is Satan, My own worst enemy.
 How is it that you are flirting with the Whore, the one I set you free from?
 I have a Bride and I am a faithful Husband.
-You don't need the Whore, the Word."
+You don’t need the Whore, the World.”

-1. Christianity is a relationship with a Person, Jesus, and God Himself.
-But the relationship is not a casual one saying "Hello, how are you today?
-I am doing fine thank you."
+Here is my answer: Christianity is a relationship with a Person, Jesus, God Himself.
+But the relationship is not a casual one saying “Hello, how are you today?
+I am doing fine, thank you.”
 NO!
 The relationship is:

 a.
 Lordship.
-Romans 10 says we are saved when we make Jesus LORD, that means boss, master in every way.
+Romans 10 says that we are saved when we make Jesus LORD, that means boss, master in every way.
 We are bought with a very high price; we are no longer our own to live our own life.
-To attempt to live ones own life after salvation is an abomination and is very dangerous.
+To attempt to live one’s own life after salvation is an abomination and is very dangerous.
 In secular slavery, the slave master would not allow his slave to live his own life.
-In spiritual slavery, Jesus will not impose Himself and thus violate ones free will.
+In spiritual slavery, Jesus will not impose Himself and thus violate one’s free will.
 So it is up to us to submit daily to His Lordship, especially by being obedient to His Word.
-Adam and Eve's sin was not in drinking or smoking but in thinking that they had enough sense to discover good and evil for themselves.
+Adam and Eve’s sin was not in drinking or smoking but in thinking that they had enough sense to discover good and evil for themselves.
 Remember, they ate of the TREE OF KNOWLEDGE of good and evil.
 That does not look like sin on the surface, but it is really arrogance, saying I can operate my life without the Lordship of the Word of God.
 THAT IS SIN.
 All the other moral sins are the RESULT of that.

+b.
+Indwelling life.
+Our relationship is more than Lordship as discussed above.
+It is also God indwelling us by the Holy Spirit and making us His children.
+Galatians 2:20 (KJV) says, “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.”
 In John 15 Jesus explains that He is the vine and we are the branches.
 The very sap of His life runs through us.
 His life replaces our life.
 It does not supplement our life, nor does it clean up our old life; it is instead of our old life.
 Jesus said in Matthew 6:28 that we should consider the lilies of the field, that they neither toil nor spin.
-Why dont they have to?
+Why don’t they have to?
 Because they are lilies by birth, they have life in them.
 They do not need an exterior law telling them how to be lilies.
 It should be the same with us.
 Christ lives His life in us.

-So we have two aspects of the relationship; the indwelling and the lordship.
+So we have two aspects of the relationship: the indwelling and the lordship.
 If a person chooses one of the above without the other, they will get into error.
 One will lead to new age permissiveness; the other will lead to legalism.

 The problem with legalism and rules-based Christianity is that it leaves us always failing, and that leaves us with guilt and that guilt keeps us away from the very thing we need the most, the presence of God.

 The problem with total permissiveness is that we never find ourselves pressing into the presence of God so that He can change us.
 I personally know people who have really backslidden.
-I also know some "Lot's" some people who look backslidden, but according to what God has told me, are going to Heaven.
+I also know some “Lot’s,” some people who look backslidden, but according to what God has told me, are going to Heaven.

 Remember this is not for you to judge others by, but for yourself.
 Why get into the danger zone if you do not know where the edge of the cliff is?
 I heard a story of a man who lived across from a church.
 For 20 years he would do indecent things to the women coming out of the church.
 One day he called them over to pray for him.
 They were amazed.
 They thought that he had really repented!
-Just as they began to pray, he said, "No wait!
-They are coming for me, its too late, I'm going to Hell."
+Just as they began to pray, he said, “No wait!
+They are coming for me, it’s too late, I’m going to Hell.”
 And he died.

 God has some definite feelings towards the backslider.
 Grace is God's power to lure us.
 We work and obey God because we were paid in advance.
 We do not work in order to be paid.
 The love of God leads us to repent.